 Drill team’s generally consists of both new cadets and senior cadets, perfecting drill movements and learning new skills to Cadet Drill Competitions, that take place at the local, regional and provincial levels.
 The Cadet Drill Team Commander will be chosen on a tryout basis, consisting of personal drill, dress and the calling of commands.

 Army cadets who are successful and become members of the Oakville Army Cadet Drill Team will be chosen from those cadets who demonstrate good uniform dress and personal deportment and have a moderate standard of drill, with the motivation to better themselves.
-Practices are held on designated Saturdays at the Oakville Armoury.
+Practices are held on designated Tuesdays at the Oakville Armoury.